nzzdev/Q-cli/README.md

   ]
 }
 ```

+The configuration object has a property `items` which contains an object for each Q item.
+A Q item has a property `metadata` and `item`.
+The `metadata` object contains a property `environment` and `id`.
+The `item` contains the data of the Q item.
+The structure of the item can vary between each graphic type (chart, map, table ect.).

 - Stored configuration properties like Q-Server url or access tokens can be cleared by using option `-c` or `--clear`